zju3dv/NeuralRecon-W/README.md

 The reconstructed meshes will be saved to `PROJECT_PATH/results`.

-Then run the evaluation pipline:
+Then run the evaluation pipeline:

 ```bash
 scripts/eval_pipeline.sh $SCENE_NAME $MESH_PATH